Wildlife Care Center

-Portland Audubon’s Wildlife Care Center is the oldest and busiest wildlife rehabilitation facility in Oregon.
+The Audubon Society of Portland’s Wildlife Care Center is the oldest and busiest wildlife rehabilitation facility in Oregon.
 Each year, the care center treats about 3,000 animals for release back into the wild and responds to more than 12,000 wildlife-related inquiries.

 Our goal is to give injured animals a second chance at life in the wild and to reduce wildlife hazards in the community.
 The care center operates under permits issued by the Oregon Department of Fish and Wildlife and the U.S. Fish and Wildlife Service.

 About the Care Center

 Learn more about the care center, the treatment it provides, and what animals it accepts.
 You can also get a glimpse into its more than 70 years of history.

 Read regular updates about animals staying in the care center and tips on how you can help protect local wildlife.